 Check-in Time Slots

 Check-in time slots are limited so depending on your travel plans it is really nice to be able to pick the slot that works best for you.
 The purpose of the time slot system is to get people on board quicker and limit the amount of time you have to wait in lines.
-If you are flying to the port the same day that your cruise sails, it would be nice to pick a later slot to give you more room.
-If you arrive the day before your cruise sets sail it is great to get on the ship as early as possible so you can eat, relax, and settle in.
+If you are flying to the port the same day that your cruise sails, it might be nice to pick a later slot to give you more time.
+If you arrive the day before your cruise sets sail (which is what we recommend), it is great to get on the ship as early as possible so you can eat, relax, and settle in.
+If you happen to get to the cruise port early or later than your time slot, no worries!
+They’ll let you board whenever you arrive (as long as it’s before the departure time).

 Dining Plans

 If you haven’t cruised before make sure you remember that cruise ship dining is fancy and at least a 3 course meal which can easily take up to 2 hours!
+It’s a great time to unwind from your adventures of the day and spend time talking to family or friends if that’s what you want.
 You also don’t need to eat in the dining room every night, the buffet is always open!
-Balancing activities on the ship with your shore excursions can be tricky.
+Sometimes balancing activities on the ship with your shore excursions can be tricky.
 If you finish an excursion at 4pm and also want to see a comedy show at 7 it might be pretty exhausting to slip a long meal in the middle.
 Depending on your preference, different dining times can have their advantages!

 Travel and Accommodations